HELIX Studio User Guide#

 When using a Blank template, you should see a single package of type Map:

-You can create additional packages by selecting HELIX -> PACKAGES -> NEW PACKAGE:
+You can create additional packages by selecting PACKAGES -> NEW PACKAGE:

 Map Packages#